FuelLabs/intro-to-sway/README.md

 By default, all variables are immutable in Sway for both `let` and `const`.
 However, if you want to change the value of any variable, you have to declare it as mutable with the `mut` keyword.
 Because we'll update the item's `total_bought` value later, we need to define it as mutable.

-We'll want to ensure that the `item_id `passed is valid.
-Because the `get` method will return an Item struct with values of zero, and the item ID of `0` is never used, we can check to see if the ID of the returned item is greater than zero.
+We'll want to ensure that the `item_id` passed is valid.
+Because the `get` method will return an Item struct with values of zero if the `item_id` is not valid, and the item ID of `0` is never used, we can check to see if the ID of the returned item is greater than zero to make sure the Item struct returned is valid.

 ```rust
 require(item.id > 0, InvalidError::IncorrectItemID);
 ```

-We also want to require the number of coins sent to buy the item isn't less than the price.
+We also want to require that the number of coins sent to buy the item isn't less than the item's price.

 ```rust
 require(amount >= item.price, InvalidError::NotEnoughTokens(amount));